Cultural Heritage & Civil Rights Law

 Saving Rassawek, the Monacan Indian Nation’s historic capital and sacred site

 Native American cultural sites are frequently destroyed by development because there are so many threats, the resources of Tribes are limited, and American society has placed too little value on the stories of those who lived here for 13,000 years before and through the 250 years of American history.
-Greg and his team have taken on cases where victory means not only saving one site, but creating models and precedents that help lesson threats to many other sites.
+Greg and his team have taken on cases where victory means not only saving one site, but creating models and precedents that help lessen threats to many other sites.
 In 2022, CHP helped the Monacan Indian Nation win a four-year battle to protect the Tribe’s historic capital at Rassawek.
 The site was long known.
 John Smith identified Rassawek on his 1612 Map of Virginia as the “chiefest” town in the Monacan territory, which covered half of what is today Virginia.
 Monacans occupied Rassawek through 200 generations, beginning 4,730 years ago.
 In the 1880s, the Smithsonian documented the site’s important archaeological resources and extensive human burials.
 Yet, in 2014, the James River Water Authority (JRWA), a body representing two county governments, initiated plans to build a water pump station and pipeline through the heart of Rassawek, destroying it.
 In 2020, the National Trust for Historic Preservation named Rassawek to its list of America’s 11 Most Endangered Historic Places.
 CHP secured support from 12,000 organizations and individuals in a contentious legal and public battle to save Rassawek.
 Finally, the local governments relocated their project, marking the first major effort to preserve a Native site in Virginia since seven Tribal Nations received federal recognition.
 The legal, political, and media strategies that save Rassawek are proving to be a model for other fights to preserve ancestral Native lands nationally.
 Learn more.

 Reclaiming the stolen 'Wounded Indian' sculpture